 While there are no fancy perks on Cricket like free Netflix or anything, one of its more important perks is its Group Save discount.

-It’s not as generous with savings as it once was, but you can save $10 on a second line, and $20 more per line.
+It’s not as generous with savings as it once was, but you can save $10 on a second line and $20 more per line after that.
 There is a limit to the savings — after the fifth phone, there are no more discounts.
+When it’s all said and done, you’re looking at four lines of data for your family with a monthly bill of just $100 — not an easy price to top.

 Which Cricket Wireless plan is right for you?

-If you’re preparing to make the switch, it’s tough to top the Cricket Core — or basic unlimited — plan.
-There’s the obvious draw of unlimited data, but you also get benefits like standard definition streaming and usage in Canada and Mexico that can’t exceed 50%.
-You can text your friends in 37 countries, and once you have more than three lines the Cricket Core plan costs less than the 10GB alternative.
+If you’re ready to make a move, it’s tough to top the Cricket Core — or basic unlimited — plan.
+There’s the obvious draw of unlimited data, but you also benefit from standard-definition streaming and usage in Canada and Mexico that can’t exceed 50%.
+You can text your friends in 37 countries, and once you have more than three lines, the Cricket Core plan costs less than the 10GB alternative.
+Cricket’s affordable plans are now more enticing than ever with 5G and the removal of the 8Mbps cap.

-You won’t get a hotspot with Cricket Core, but you can always add one for an extra monthly fee.
-If you know that you’ll absolutely need that hotspot, opt for Cricket More as it will save you $5 per month and it includes 5G access.
+You won’t get a hotspot with the $55 per month Cricket Core, but you can always add one for an extra monthly fee.
+If you know that you’ll need that hotspot, opt for Cricket More, as it will save you $5 per month and give you access to sweet perks like HBO Max.

 Cricket Wireless vs the competition

-As an MVNO, it seems unfair to compare the best Cricket has to offer with the best that Verizon and AT&T can do.
+As an MVNO, it seems unfair to compare the best Cricket offers with the best that Verizon and AT&T can do.
 Instead, we’ll stack it against a few of the other MVNOs on each network.
-All of the plans we’re comparing are featured in the Best prepaid and no-contract plans in the US if you want to do a bit more research.
+We’re comparing all of the plans featured in the Best prepaid and no-contract plans in the US if you want to do a bit more research.

 Visible